heksesang/CascLib/Readme.md

 ### Implemented features

-* Look up files based on either file key or file content hash.
+* Look up files based on either file key or file content hash in any CASC archive.
-* Reading files.
+* Look up files based on filename in WoW CASC archives.
+* Read files from any non-Overwatch CASC archive.

 ### Features currently being implemented

+* Look up files based on filename in Diablo III, Heroes of the Storm, Starcraft II and Overwatch.
+* Encryption support (needed for Overwatch support at the time of writing).
 * Write files.
-* Look up files based on filename.
+* Apply patches.

 ### Requirements